Click to Rate and Give Feedback

 </ItemGroup>

-You reference item metadata throughout the project file with the syntax %(ItemMetadataName).
-When ambiguity exists, this can be qualified by the name of the item collection, for example %(ItemCollectionName.ItemMetaDataName).The following example uses the Display metadata to batch the Message task.
-For more information on using item metadata for batching, see How to: Batch Tasks By Using Item Metadata.
+You can reference item metadata throughout the project file by using the syntax %(ItemMetadataName).
+If ambiguity exists, you can qualify a reference by using the name of the item type.
+For example, you can specify %(ItemType.ItemMetaDataName).The following example uses the Display metadata to batch the Message task.
+For more information about how to use item metadata for batching, see Item Metadata in Task Batching.

 <ItemGroup>